microsoft/botbuilder-js/libraries/botbuilder-dialogs/README.md

 has many of the capabilities of a DialogSet, but behaves and can be called like a single dialog.

 ```
-// set up a storage system that will capture the conversation state.
+// Set up a storage system that will capture the conversation state.
-const DIALOG_STATE_PROPERTY = 'dialogState';
 const storage = new MemoryStorage();
 const convoState = new ConversationState(storage);

-// Define a property associated with the conversation
+// Define a property associated with the conversation state.
-const dialogState = convoState.createProperty(DIALOG_STATE_PROPERTY);
+const dialogState = convoState.createProperty('dialogState');

-// Initialize the dialogset, passing in the property used to capture state.
+// Initialize a DialogSet, passing in a property used to capture state.
 const dialogs = new DialogSet(dialogState);

+// Each dialog is identified by a unique name used to invoke the dialog later.
+const DIALOG_ONE = 'dialog_identifier_value';

 // Add a dialog.
 Use the included WaterfallDialog type, or build your own
 // by subclassing from the Dialog class.
-// Each dialog is identified by a unique name used to invoke the dialog later.
-const DIALOG_ONE = 'dialog_identifier_value';
 dialogs.add(new WaterfallDialog(DIALOG_ONE, [
     async (step) => {
         // access user input from previous step